-Entities within the group: The bank has four fully owned subsidiaries; three of them have been operational on the reporting date.
+Entities within the group: The Bank has four fully owned subsidiaries; three of them have been in operations on the reporting date.
 These are EBL Securities Limited, EBL Investments Limited and EBL Finance (HK) Limited.
-Although the subscription of another fully owned subsidiary 'EBL Asset Management Limited' is completed, full-fledged operation of this company is yet to start.
+Although the subscription of another fully owned subsidiary 'EBL Asset Management Limited' is completed, full fledged operation of this company is yet to start.
+All subsidiaries of the Bank have been incorporated in Bangladesh except for EBL Finance (HK) Limited which is incorporated in Hong Kong.

-EBL Securities Ltd.: EBL Securities Limited (EBLSL), a securities brokerage firm acquired in two phases, is a public limited company having TRECs (Trading Right Entitlement Certificate) and ordinary shares of both the bourses i.e. Dhaka Stock Exchange (DSE) Ltd. and Chittagong Stock Exchange (CSE) Ltd. The principal activities of this subsidiary are buying, selling and settlement of securities on behalf of investors and in its own portfolio.
+EBL Securities Ltd.: EBL Securities Limited (EBLSL), a securities brokerage firm acquired in two phases, is a public limited company having TRECs (Trading Right Entitlement Certificate) and ordinary shares of both the bourses i.e. Dhaka Stock Exchange (DSE) Ltd. and Chittagong Stock Exchange (CSE) Ltd. The principal activities of this subsidiary are to buying, selling and settlement of securities on behalf of investors and in its own portfolio.
 Registered office of EBLSL is located at 59, Motijheel C/A (1st Floor), Dhaka-1000.

 EBL Investments Ltd: EBL Investments Limited (EBLIL) was incorporated on 30 December 2009.
-It obtained required license from BSEC in January 2013 and started full-fledged operations of merchant banking, portfolio management, underwriting, etc. from June 2013.
+It obtained required license from BSEC in January 2013 and started full-fledged operations of merchant banking, portfolio management, underwriting etc. from June 2013.
 Registered office of EBLIL is located at 59, Motijheel C/A (1st Floor), Dhaka-1000.